Wandera-commits/dsc-group-6-phase-2-project/Readme.md

 # Group 6 Project
 ## Problem Statement:
-For this project, the team will use regression modeling to analyze house sales in a NorthWestern county.
+To leverage regression modeling to provide actionable insights for homeowners and potential buyers in Kings County, enabling them to make informed decisions that maximize their investment returns and property value.

 ### The Data:
 This project uses the King County House Sales dataset, which can be found in kc_house_data.csv in the data folder in this repo.
 The description of the column names was also provided in column_names.md in the same folder.

-### Business Problem:
-The team was tasked with defining a stakeholder and business problem appropriate to this dataset.

 ## Proposed Solution:

 ### Business Understanding:

-The group have used the following imagined scenario to develop the business case for this project:
+### Business Understanding:

-Group 6 is KingsCounty Realtors Ltd. A real estate agent dealing with properties in Kings County.
-The target audience of our modelling is household owners and potential buyers who are either looking to sell or buy a property in King County and would like to contract KingsCounty Realtors to support them with the service.
+The Kings County Sales Data served as the foundation for our analysis, allowing the team to formulate clear and actionable recommendations for stakeholders.
+As a real estate agent specializing in properties in Kings County, our primary audience includes house sellers and potential buyers.
+These individuals are looking to either sell or purchase a property in King County and seek professional advice to guide their transactions.
+By leveraging this data, we aim to provide insights and strategies that will help our clients make informed decisions, ensuring successful and satisfactory real estate experiences.

-This model and presentation seeks to review the following objectives:
+For this project, we developed models to address the following business challenges:

-1. Predicting the house prices
+1. Predicting house prices
-2. Assessing the impact of house conditions and revonations on house grade
+2. Assessing the impact of house conditions and renovations on house grade
 3. Understanding the impact of structural characteristics on house grade
-4. Assessing neigbourhood influence on house prices
+4. Evaluating neighborhood influence on house prices

-For the purpose of the project, the team used the data provided in kc_house_data.csv

-The team followed the following process to achieve the above objectives and develop clear recommendations for the customer:
-1. Data Understanding
-2. Data Preparation
-3. Modelling & Evaluation
-4. Model limitations
-4. Recommendations
+The Project was divided into a systematic process that involved:

+- Data Understanding: Familiarizing ourselves with the dataset to identify key variables and trends.

+- Data Preparation: Cleaning and transforming the data to ensure accuracy and reliability.

+- Modeling & Evaluation: Building and assessing models to achieve our objectives.

+- Recommendations: Providing actionable insights based on our findings.

-Each section is shared below with the related code elements.
+Each section is detailed below, along with the related code elements.

 ## Step 1: Data Understanding
 To start the section, the team followed the following steps: